JennEYoon/deep-learning/readme.md

 ---
 ## Setup and Environment notes

+  * June 20, 2020 -- Use **conda env dlpy** on Ubuntu-side to run python.
+      - Even though repo is stored on C drive (for Google Drive backup), can run from Ubuntu terminal using conda3 Ubuntu version.
+  * June 20, 2020 -- merged with Ubuntu repo version.
+Ubuntu side repo deleted.
   * June 17, 2020 1:00 AM - moved local repo to C drive, Google Drive backup does not work well with Ubuntu "network" drive, can only backup as Photos, forces other file folders to backup as Photos.
   * deep-learning repo - recloned and tested on C:\python\repos\deep-learning\